alienarena/alienarena/docs/README.txt

 Debian packaging: Andres Mejia
 Alien Arena IRC Channel: Astralsin

-There are other major contributions from the community from QuakeSrc.org, including MrG, Psychospaz, Jalisko, Heffo, Chayfo, Dukey, Jitspoe, Knightmare, Barens, MH, and Carbon14.
+There are other major contributions from the community from QuakeSrc.org, including MrG, Jay Dolan, Psychospaz, Jalisko, Heffo, Chayfo, Dukey, Jitspoe, Knightmare, Barens, MH, and Carbon14.
 Without this wonderful group of people, and the release of their accomplishments, many features would not have been possible.
 A very special thanks goes out to the community members who contributed to the crosshair and hud contest.
 A full list of those contributors can be found in the in-game credit list.

 7. COPYRIGHT INFORMATION

-ALIEN ARENA 2007 and it's original content are a copyright of COR Entertainment, LLC.
+ALIEN ARENA 2008 and it's original content are a copyright of COR Entertainment, LLC.

 The source code of Alien Arena is Free Software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.